Valpy French

 Thomas Valpy French (1 January 1825 – 14 May 1891) was an English Christian Missionary in India and Persia, who became the first Bishop of Lahore, in 1877, and also founded the St. John's College, Agra, in 1853.

-After Henry Martyn, French is considered the second most important Christian missionary to the Middle East.

 Early life and education

 Thomas Valpy French was born on New Year's Day in 1825, in Abbey, Burton upon Trent, Staffordshire, England, the son of Rev. Peter French and his wife, Penelope Arabella the daughter of the educationalist, Richard Valpy of Reading, Berkshire.
-Thomas' father was vicar of Holy Trinity Church, Reading, for forty-seven years, and he grew up in the house, which was once part of the Benedictine Abbey, on the banks of the River Trent.
+Thomas' father was vicar of Holy Trinity Church, Burton upon Trent for forty-seven years, and he grew up in the house, which was once part of the Benedictine Abbey, on the banks of the River Trent.

-French started his schooling at Reading Grammar School, and at age fourteen, he joined Rugby School.
-In 1843, he won a scholarship to the University College, Oxford, where he was made a fellow in 1848.
+French started his schooling at Reading Grammar School, and at age 14, he went to Rugby School.
+In 1843, he won a scholarship and matriculated at University College, Oxford.
+He graduated B.A. there in 1846, M.A. in 1849; he was made a Fellow of the college in 1848, and remained there until 1853.
 It was at Oxford that he first felt called to mission in India.